WHAT IS GAMESTORMING?

 Dave Gray is the founder and chairman of XPLANE Corp., an information design consultancy serving Fortune 100, NGO and government clients around the world, and co-founder of Vizthink, a global community dedicated to the use of visualization in all forms of learning and communication.
 An artist, journalist and information designer, he is passionate about applied creativity.

-James Macanufo is a senior consultant at XPLANE Corp., where he works with clients around the world using visualization to help them unravel complex challenges, develop solutions and implement change.
+James Macanufo is a senior consultant who works with clients around the world using visualization to help them unravel complex challenges, develop solutions and implement change.